sastoudt/nudgeStatLabs/README.md

 # nudgeStatLabs
 ## learnr labs for intro stat
-adapted from labs for Open Intro ISRS
+These labs were originally adapted from labs for Open Intro ISRS by [Dr. Sara Stoudt](https://sastoudt.github.io/).
+This repo was forked from her [original one](https://github.com/sastoudt/nudgeStatLabs)

-**For instructors:** an overview of how I used this set of learnr labs in an intro stats class can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).
+**For instructors:** an overview of how Dr. Stoudt used this set of learnr labs in an intro stats class can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).

 Note for Smith Students: For now, only do this on your own personal RStudio, not on the Smith server.
-If you only have access to the server, let me know, and I have a work around.
+If you only have access to the server, let me know, and we will use a work around.

 ### To install this package: